Open-Pectus/Open-Pectus/ERROR_RECOVERY.md

 ## 3.2 Engine
-Error handling is added to engine_dispatcher which can detect connection errors and sample and batch up messages.
+Error handling is implemented which can detect connection errors and sample and batch up data messages.
 When connection is reestablished, data can be sent.
-Engine does not know or need to know about errors.

-It is implemented as a decorator around EngineDispatcher and is transparent towards Engine and EngineReporter (clients of EngineDispatcher).
-The low level connection handling in EngineDispatcher is autonomous and self-healing.
-EngineReporter is responsible for collecting the relevant data from engine and sending it to aggregator using EngineDispatcher.
-When EngineDispatcher discovers that the connection is down, EngineReported keeps collecting data and sending it as normal.
-It is only the decorator buffers up the data (sampled per 5 seconds by default) and sends it once the connection is restored.
+It is implemented in the EngineRunner class which uses EngineDispatcher to implement an autonomous and self-healing connection (at least when the connection is recovered in reasonable time).

 To make the dispatchers testable, base classes are introduced that contain non-network details.
 These are subclassed in production versions using rest/websockets and in test versions using direct connection.